zipponnova/synology-me-poc/README.md

 ## Overview

 Redis Vulnerability Scanner is a powerful and efficient script designed to scan Redis instances across multiple IP addresses and ports to identify potential vulnerabilities.
-This tool is particularly useful for cybersecurity professionals and network administrators to ensure the security of their Redis deployments.

 ## Features

 - Scans multiple IP addresses and ports concurrently.
 - Identifies vulnerable Redis instances.
-- Optionally fetches and displays proof of concept (PoC) data from vulnerable instances.
+- Optionally fetches keyvalue pairs from the database and displays proof of concept (PoC) data from vulnerable instances.
 - Provides detailed output including counts of vulnerable, non-vulnerable, and unreachable IPs.
 - Offers options to display only vulnerable IPs or only the IP addresses of vulnerable instances.